nextflow-io/training/docs/nf_customize/04_config.md

     }
     ```

-    Finally, include the custom `mycustomparams.json` file in your execution command with the `-params-file` option:
+    3. Run  `nf-core/demo` with your custom `mycustomparams.json` file:

     ```bash
     nextflow run nf-core/demo -profile singularity -params-file mycustomparams.json
     ```

 The pipeline should run successfully.
 You should be able to see a new results folder `results_mycustomparams` in your current directory.

 **Configuration files**